mth/yeti/doc/reference.rst

 itself is *list<value-type>*, and the type of the hash map literal is *hash<key-type, value-type>*.

-List literals can contain value ranges, where minimal and maximum value in the range are separated by two consecutive dots (`..`).
-The items corresponding to the range are created lazily when the list is traversed by incrementing the minimum value as long as it doesn't exceed the maximum value.
+List literals can contain value ranges, where the lower and higher bound of the range are separated by two consecutive dots (*lower-bound* ``..`` *higher-bound*).
+The items corresponding to the range are created lazily when the list is traversed by incrementing the lower bound by one as long as it doesn't exceed the higher bound.
 The bounds and item types for a list containing range are always *number* (which means that the *value-type* is also a *number*).

 Structure literal
 --------------------